lxwalko/2025_Summer_GAP/DOC.md

 `PrintMatrix( matrix )`:
 - Input: `matrix` is a matrix, or a list of lists.
 - Output: A "neatly" formatted representation of `matrix` is printed to the terminal.
-- Note: On large matrices, `PrintMatrix` makes the output uglier than it would be normally.
+- Note: On large matrices, `PrintMatrix` makes the output uglier than the unmodified output.

 `NonZeroLocations( matrix )`:
 - Input: `matrix` is a matrix, or a list of lists.